nvim-lualine/lualine.nvim/README.md

 - `section_separators`    - separators between sections
 - `components_separators` - separators between the different components in sections

+**Note**: if viewing this README in a browser, chances are the characters below will not be visible.

 ```lua
 options = {
   section_separators = { left = '', right = '' },